jtaaa/CVD-Risk-Calculator-Frontend/README.md

+# Cardiovascular Disease Risk Calculator
+A demo of the project can be found at http://jallum.com/CVD-Risk-Calculator-Frontend/.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>